aadiakshat/Multiplier-With-Implementation-on-Zedboard-FPGA/README.md

 - understanding Braun array multiplier data flow
 - writing simple but effective testbenches for exhaustive verification

-## Best Resume Positioning

-Place this 3rd if your first two projects are more advanced, such as:

-- cache controller
-- RISC-V processor
-- pipelined CPU
-- memory hierarchy or coherency work

-That ordering is actually good because it shows range:

-- advanced architecture/system design first
-- focused digital logic implementation after that

 ## Author

 **Adarsh Akshat**